P7CoreOrg/GraphQL.Play.2.2/README.md

 The kit allows you to author [custom exchanges](./docs/custom-bind-handler.md) and exposes a graphQL bind api to get at any exchange registered with the system.
 If the only thing you use GraphQLPlay for is the token exchange feature, then you are one step ahead of everyone else when it comes to security concepts.

+You can use the TokenExchange concept to build out an [Authorization Service](./docs/Authorization-Service.MD).

 ## 2 Kits in One
 For those that really love microservice you could spin up 2 version of this where your [OAuth2 and TokenExchange](./src/GraphQLPlayTokenExchangeOnlyApp) are in one service and your [API ONLY WebApp](./src/GraphQLPlayApiOnlyApp) are in another.
 Your apis micro service would simply refer to the first one as its auhorization authority.